igueyetraining/aws-copilot-example-ecs-fargate/README.md

 Steps to deploy an App using copilot once the manifest.yml are already created
 ################################################################################

-# 1. Deloy All in 2 commands.
+# 1. Deloy All in 2 commands
 #1.1 Create the copilot Application
 copilot app init my-multi-ecs-fargate-svc-app